Stay ahead of the game with our review guide to all the new 4th Edition Age of Sigmar changes from rules to tactics; here’s the latest!

 Here’s a quick look at the confirmed changes and updates for Age of Sigmar 4th Edition, followed by a more in-depth guide focused on the new edition.
 It’s got the lowdown on the new Spearhead Boxes, updated Core Rules, more opportunities for players to react to their opponent’s turn, a new underdog mechanic, and more impactful battlefield terrain.

-- Games Workshop is releasing a new edition of Warhammer Age of Sigmar (4th edition) on July 13th, 2024.
+- Games Workshop released a new edition of Warhammer Age of Sigmar (4th edition) on July 13th, 2024.

 - The double turn is being revamped, and it will now carry a heavy cost to acquire